molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 * After you get all the VMs up and running, you should _shelve_ and _lock_ all of them until just before the course begins.
 If you follow the instructions below, you will create 2-core VMs that burn 2 SUs (Service Units) from your allocation each hour they are unshelved.
 While they are shelved, they burn 0 SUs, so it is _very_ important to keep them shelved unless you are actually using them.
 Note that _shelving_ is one of several states that sound similar, but shelving is the only one that does not burn SUs.
 Once the workshop begins, I let all the VMs run continuously for the entire workshop.
 It would be relatively simple to shelve them each evening at 10pm and unshelve them all again in the morning, but I fear that some students will want to run tutorials late at night and would be frustrated to find their VM shelved.

 * After the VMs are up and running, I seldom use the Exosphere web interface.
-Instead, I use command line tools that allow me to run scripts that loop over all the VMs.
+Instead, I use command line tools (the CLI interface) that allow me to run scripts that loop over all the VMs.
 This allows you to, for example, quickly and easily replace a file on all VMs.
 Once the master VM has been cloned, this is the only way to make a change to all the clones apart from deleting them all and re-cloning, which would take much more time and effort.
 The command line tools require you to have created a file that is a sort of private key that has the allocation information baked in (see section [Obtaining CLI credentials](#obtaining-cli-credentials) below.
 Your script must `source` that file to be allowed to do anything with the VMs.
 Obtaining the credentials file requires you to login to a third web site (the other two being [ACCESS](https://access-ci.org/) and JetStream2's [Exosphere](https://jetstream2.exosphere.app/exosphere/)) called [Horizon](https://js2.jetstream-cloud.org/).
 This is probably the only thing you will need to do on the horizon web interface.

 * IP addresses are a restricted resource.
 You should create all the VMs without asking for IP addresses.
 Once they are created, you can request the same number of floating IP addresses and (with the command line tools) assign a floating IP to each VM.